-Our professionals at SA CPA PC, licensed Certified Public Accountants (CPA) and Enrolled Agents (EA), are experts in dealing with the Internal Revenue Service and State taxing authorities.
+Our professionals at SA CPA, licensed Certified Public Accountants (CPA) and Enrolled Agents (EA), are experts in dealing with the Internal Revenue Service and State taxing authorities.
 There is no universal handbook for resolving tax controversy issues, for each tax problem has unique facts and circumstances.
-SA CPA PC manage case-specific solutions and will help you exercise your rights to find a no-bankruptcy solution to any tax problem.
+SA CPA manage case-specific solutions and will help you exercise your rights to find a no-bankruptcy solution to any tax problem.

 Our highly skilled tax professionals specialize in the following areas:

 An offer in compromise allows you to settle your tax debt for less than the full amount you owe.
 It may be a fantastic option if you can’t pay your full tax liability, or if doing so would create a financial hardship.
 The IRS considers your unique set of facts and circumstances when determining if you qualify.
 For example, your ability to pay in monthly installments utilizing your gross income and necessary monthly expenses; your equity in your assets such as your home, car, bank and investment accounts.

 For more information on Offer in Compromise

 Lien Withdrawal & Release

 The federal tax lien provides a powerful tool for the Internal Revenue Service to collect overdue taxes.
 The lien clouds title to property and prevents property transfers or sales and damages credit ratings.
 Additionally, a lien is filed with your counties recorder of deeds office to be released as public notice that you have an unpaid tax debt.
 Even if you cannot pay your tax debt in full there may be answers to dealing with the lien.

 For more information on Lien Withdrawal & Release